cerc-io/watcher-ts/packages/mobymask-watcher/demo.md

 * The events should be visible in the subscription at GQL endpoint.
 Note down the event blockHash from result.

 * The isMember and isPhisher lists should be indexed.
-Check the database (moby-mask-watcher) tables `is_phisher` and `is_member`, there should be entries at the event blockHash and the value should be true.
+Check the database (mobymask-watcher) tables `is_phisher` and `is_member`, there should be entries at the event blockHash and the value should be true.
 The data is indexed in `handleEvent` method in the [hooks file](./src/hooks.ts).

 * Update the the previous query with event blockHash and check isPhisher and isMember in GraphQL playground